ilovespectra/solo/README.md

 - fix wallet and browser compatibility issues / "it was working on localhost!"
 - add view transaction history + trade journaling prompts
 - integrate shadow storage solution to decentralize and obfuscate entries
+- helius / xray transaction/asset browser - api config woes
 - add nft/collectibles notes/reclection entry for notes on the drop/art/community or otherwise
+- create your own templates - checklist to select which templates are shown

 **this dapp is a rewrap of the solana [pay scaffold](https://github.com/solana-labs/solana-pay-scaffold)**